 8.5 Dedicate a website page on the team

 This virtual recognition idea can get two birds with one stone.
 Announcing giveaways boost your company’s presence and prominence on social media while recognizing and appreciating employees.
-You can send gift mystery boxes or self-care packages to employees who in turn can share pictures and unboxing videos with their followers and friends.
+You can send gift mystery boxes or self-care packages to employees who in turn can share pictures.
+The unboxing videos can be a nice touch with their followers and friends.
 This directs more social media users to your business.

 8.12 Complimentary offs

 Virtual employees who have worked overtime hours on billable projects can cash in complimentary offs for those weeknights and weekends.
-They can avail it subject to approval from the manager or team lead they report to and set their status online to DND so that they don’t need to take work calls or answer emails on a complimentary day off.
+They can avail it subject to approval from the manager or team lead they report to.
+Setting their status online to DND means they don’t need to take work calls or answer emails on a complimentary day off.

 Referral bonuses refer to the encashment a current employee receives for referring someone in their network to vacancies you’re trying to fill in.
-If the person the employee refers is right for the job and is offered it, you can thank the employee by crediting the bonus with their salary, accompanied by a special mention in group or private chats(this is entirely optional but worth considering if you want to reduce the lead time to hire and onboard new employees by involving more of your current employees).
+If the person the employee refers is right for the job and is offered it, you can thank the employee by crediting the bonus with their salary.

 Collect photos of your team and employ a caricaturist or artist to sketch them.
 The employees can have something to remember and keep as a memento!
-Some companies even commission oil or water color paintings of their leadership team as a form of respect and way of recognizing their contribution in the field.
+Some companies even commission oil or watercolor paintings of their leadership team.
+It’s a form of respect and a way of recognizing their contribution in the field.